Principal Supervisor: Dr Kostas Gkatzionis - School of Chemical Engineering

 Due to the multidisciplinary approach, the PhD student will develop a wide range of experimental skills.
 The training objectives will be tailored to the student’s background, skills and interests.

-The PhD Student will receive training in: classic microbiology including class 2 pathogens; flow cytometry to analyse bacteria physiology on a single cell level in real time or near-real time, through the use of fluorescent dyes and proteins; wet chemistry; techniques for preparation and characterisation of nanomaterials such as atomic force microscopy (AFM), Raman, XPS; standard analytical techniques such as mass spectrometry, HPLC and GC for characterisation of extracts; fluorescence spectroscopy; key characterisation microscopy techniques ranging from transmission electron microscopy (TEM), scanning electronic microscopy (SEM) to time-lapse combined with fluorescence/confocal microscopy; modelling techniques for capturing microbial growth kinetics and prediction of responses.
+The PhD Student will receive training in: classic microbiology including class 2 pathogens; flow cytometry to analyse bacteria physiology on a single cell level in real time or near-real time through the use of fluorescent dyes and proteins; wet chemistry; antioxidant activity assays; standard analytical techniques such as mass spectrometry and HPLC for characterisation of extracts; key characterisation microscopy techniques ranging from transmission electron microscopy (TEM), scanning electronic microscopy (SEM) to time-lapse combined with fluorescence/confocal microscopy; modelling techniques for capturing microbial growth kinetics and prediction of responses.

 Contact: Dr Kostas Gkatzionis, University of Birmingham